 Arctic Glacier Mass Balance

-3. The loss of land-based ice in the Arctic has accelerated in recent decades, contributing to sea level rise.
+The loss of land-based ice in the Arctic has accelerated in recent decades, contributing to global sea level rise.

 Rapid changes are occurring across the Arctic where air temperatures are warming twice as fast as the global average temperature.
 The loss of land-based ice in the Arctic has accelerated in recent decades and since at least 1972, the Arctic has been the dominant source of global sea-level rise.
 After Greenland, the largest contributor to global sea-level rise from Arctic land ice, are the Arctic’s glaciers.